OutSystems/docs-product/src/develop/ui/patterns/web/navigation/wizard.md

     This logic has the following meaning:

-    * If the user is on step 1, the step will show as the active step in the wizard.
+    * If the user is on step 1, the step is displayed as the active step in the wizard.
-    * If the user is on a step greater than step 1, step 1 will show as a step that is in the past (completed).
+    * If the user is on a step greater than step 1, step 1 is displayed as a step that is in the past (completed).
-    * If the user is on a step less than 1, the step will show as an upcoming (next) step.
+    * If the user is on a step less than 1, the step is displayed as an upcoming (next) step.

 1. Repeat steps 8 and 9 for all of the Wizard Items.
 Replace the number 1 in the expression with 2, 3, and 4 respectively.